-- The patient should wear appropriate sportswear to avoid additional strain on the circulatory system. - During long exercise tests, the temperature of the unit housing may exceed 41 °C. There is no risk of burns with brief contact; nevertheless, the patient should be informed and should avoid contact. - After completing the test, the patient should not dismount from the ergometer without being accompanied by the medical staff (risk of falling). - Patient should use the handlebars when getting on the ergometer. - The patient should immediately inform the medical staff if they feel unwell during the exercise test. - For information on display during the training, refer to see paragraph 5.3, p.
-31.
+- The patient should wear appropriate sportswear to avoid additional strain on the circulatory system. - During long exercise tests, the temperature of the unit housing may exceed 41 °C. There is no risk of burns with brief contact; nevertheless, the patient should be informed and should avoid contact. - After completing the test, the patient should not dismount from the ergometer without being accompanied by the medical staff (risk of falling). - The patient should immediately inform the medical staff if they feel unwell during the exercise test. - For information on display during the training, refer to see paragraph 5.3, p.
+32.

-4.2.3 Adjusting the seat and backrest
+4.2.3 Saddle and handlebar adjustsment